AR

 The purpose of this article is to help players (new and old) to gain a better conceptual & behavioral understanding of all pips types (but also involves some basic mathematical explanations, unfortunately)

-Please refer to ITTF Tech Leaflet T4 (shown in the bottom of this page) for information on pip dimension limits
+Please refer to ITTF Tech Leaflet T4 (shown in the bottom of this page) for information on pip dimension limits (The name has been changed to ITTF Tech Leaflet M4.
+You can find it at ITTF hers https://equipment.ittf.com/#/equipment/manuals

 The table below shows some sample calculations based on pre-1999 & post 1998 (current) ITTF specification as well as proposed fair values for a fair & level playing field (and more importantly to promote spectator presentation with longer rallies instead of 3rd ball & 5th ball attacks).

-The rubber type names used by ITTF in their LARC is a malapropism & is very confusing & ITTF has done this deliberately forever to deceive pips players by preventing them from understanding what exactly ITTF is doing to limits pips over & over with 11 rule & regulation changes since 1983
+The rubber type names used by ITTF in their LARC is a malapropism & is very confusing & ITTF has done this deliberately forever to deceive pips players by preventing them from understanding what exactly ITTF is doing to limits pips over & over with 12 rule & regulation changes since 1983

 Rubber types names "in" and "anti" on the LARC are both pips "in" .
 So the proper name for "in" rubbers is probably High Spin.